slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

   </script>
 </div>

-The name and email field is strictly not necessary and may be filled with bogus details but in case you want to put valid details, you shall receive an email of appreciation from me.
+The name and email field is strictly not necessary and may be filled with bogus details but in case you want to put valid details, you shall receive an appreciation email from me.

 You can also drop comments/suggestions/improvements and anything you want my way.